 Experiments are carried out at the Mouse Behavioural Phenotyping Facility, in close collaboration with other local research groups using behavioural methods, allowing implementation and testing of findings and protocols in different genetically modified mouse lines.

 The overall aim of the project is refinement of the methods used for behavioural assessment of mouse models and simultaneously enhance knowledge related to laboratory animal welfare.

-Our lab aims to reveal the systems-level neuronal mechanisms underlying these functions and the variability in behavioral performance.
-We record neuronal activity with an excellent temporal resolution from healthy human subjects by using magneto- and electroencephalography (M/EEG) and from epileptic patients with intracranial EEG (iEEG).
-We then use transcranial magnetic stimulation (TMS) to test the causal role of these neuronal activities and interactions in coordinating behavioral performance.
+Our central approaches are to record neuronal activity from human subjects by magneto- and electroencephalography (M/EEG) and from epileptic patients with intracranial EEG (iEEG).
+We then use transcranial magnetic stimulation (TMS) and transcranial alternating current stimulation (TACS) to test the causal role of identified neuronal activities and interactions in coordinating behavioral performance.